bonitoo-io/virtual-device/README.md

 ## Lifecycle

-The life of the device runner is determined by the configuration value `ttl` in the configuration yaml or if this is not defined by the property `default.ttl` in `virtualdevice.props`.
+The life of the device runner is determined by the configuration value `ttl` in the configuration yaml or, if this is not defined, by the property `default.ttl` in `virtualdevice.props`.
 It determines in milliseconds the length of time that the runner should keep generating values.
+The overall lifecycle consists of four basic phases.

 1. **Load Plugins** - the first task that the device runner undertakes is to scan the `plugins` directory for any generator plugins and then adds them to the runtime.
 These are jar files whose main classes extend the `DataGenerator` class.
 2. **Read Runner Configuration** - the runner configuration YAML file is then parsed and the items, samples and devices defined within get instantiated and coupled together.
 3. **Generate Samples** - each device is isolated in its own thread.
-Devices now generate sample data and send messages to the MQTT broker at millisecond intervals determined by the `interval` configuration property.
+Devices then generate sample data and send messages to the MQTT broker at millisecond intervals determined by the `interval` configuration property.
 4. **Shutdown** - once the TTL point is reached, the device runner ends all device threads and terminates the run.

 ## Configuration